Settings Popup Window

 The first spending policy parameter is the Spending Adjustment Multiplier.
 Increasing this parameter magnifies the impact of the flexible and conservative spending policies, while decreasing it reduces their impact.

 The next two spending policy parameters are the floor and ceiling values for the percent of expenses to fund.
 With these settings, you can control the upper and lower bounds for the simulation’s percentage of expenses to fund variable.
 This will constrain how much the simulation will let your actual spending (eg percentage of expenses to fund) deviate from your requested annual spending.
-For example, setting the floor to 75% will assure that in all simulation runs, the minimum amount of spending that will be funded is 75%.
+For example, setting the floor to 75% ensures that in all simulation runs, the minimum amount of spending that will be funded is 75%.
 The only reason the funding can drop below this floor is if the portfolio runs out of money.

 When this feature is enabled, it dramatically changes the way the planner works.
 With goal-seek enabled the simulation attempts solve for one of several typical retirement planning variables.
 There are some caveats that go with using goal-seek.
 The first is that you shouldn’t enter a probability higher than 99%.
 This is because goal-seek stops its search once it hits the target probability.
 Also, depending on other simulation inputs, there could be multiple solutions that give the same probability and goal-seek may not find the best one.
 Finally, although unlikely it’s possible for goal-seek to terminate without converging on a solution.
 If this happens, the simulation will return a probability of success that’s different from the target probability that you specified.
 To correct this situation, try setting a new starting value for either retirement spending or rate of return and run goal-seek again with the new search seed.